 The Magocracy: A World Exclusive to Fantasy

 A magocracy rules from grand castles.
 This light gray castle's shape resembles the upper body of a kraken.
 It has many windows and a golden trim around the door.
 Red, blue, and green diamond symbols surround the door.
 A gray path leads to the door and pink diamond statues line it.
 The castle sits atop a grassy plain with several mesas in the background.
 Above them is the pink sky with oval clouds.
+This castle is one of many upper class fantasy homes.

 Picture of Sunfire